ChrisPoche/Tockler-Time-Parser/README.md

 - Ability to combine tags: merge (complete) & parent-child
   - Parent-child: need to insert tag values as objects to nest children
     - May need to include parent ID to allow easier traversing on merges or subsequent nesting
-- Ability to toggle chart from displaying results by Apps to Tags
 - Table of top tags by duration

 Styling